apache/camel/tooling/archetypes/camel-archetype-blueprint/src/main/resources/archetype-resources/ReadMe.txt

 Camel Router Project for Blueprint (OSGi)
 =========================================

-To build this example use
+To build this project use

     mvn install